Work in progress

 (together with Chris Muris, McMaster University, Horst Raff, University of Kiel, and Nicolas Schmitt, Simon Fraser University)

 Abstract: We develop a dynamic model of inventory investment and trade to examine how firms adjust to changes in international trade costs when facing a risk of stockouts due to demand uncertainty and order lead times for imports.
 We study two strategies firms may use to avoid stockouts, namely holding inventories of imports, and engaging in dual sourcing.
 Both strategies are shown to magnify the protective effects of trade costs.
-Using transaction-level data for a U.S. steel wholesaler experiencing an episode of Section-201 tariffs, we find strong evidence consistent with this magnification effect.
-Higher tariffs are shown to significantly reduce both the inventory-sales and the import-sales ratios, as the firm adjusts its stockout avoidance strategies.
+A case study using transaction-level data for a U.S. steel wholesaler experiencing an episode of Section-201 tariffs provides strong preliminary evidence consistent with this magnification effect.
+We find that higher tariffs significantly reduce both the inventory-sales and the import-sales ratios, as the firm adjusts its stockout avoidance strategies.

 Reserve Prices as Signals